quantumiracle/MARS/README.md

 **Test a trained MARL model in single-agent Atari**:

-This function is for limited environments (like *boxing*) since not all envs in PettingZoo Atari has single-agent counterpart.
+This function is for limited environments (like *boxing*) since not all envs in PettingZoo Atari has a single-agent counterpart in OpenAI Gym.

 ```
 python general_test.py --env pettingzoo_boxing_v1 --method nfsp --load_id train_0 --save_id test_0